kimble4/CrossMgr/helptxt/BHPC-Workflow.md

 1. If you will be using live results, confirm that the FTP upload works.  **Check that an `index.html` page linking to the race file(s) is present on the web server**: You may need to perform a batch publish of the un-started race(s).
 1. If this is all okay, go to the [RFID][RFID] tab on the [Properties][] screen, and click **Setup/Test RFID Reader...**
 1. Start the **RFID test**.
 CrossMgrImpinj should establish a connection and you should start to see tag reads in the **Messages** pane.
 1. You can **leave the RFID test running** until the race is about to start.
-This allows you to check that rider's tags are working.
+This allows you to check that riders' tags are working.

 ### Race Clock

 * With the **RFID test running**, now is a good time to check the **Race Clock**:  Look at the display on the back of the clock.
 By now it should have connected to the `BHPC_Timing` WiFi network, and have established a WebSocket connection to CrossMgr, causing the respective LEDs to illuminate.
 * Check the LED display is working properly.
-If the heartbeat is enabled, you should see the last LED in the display (middle of the leftmost digit) flashing red a couple of times a second.
+If the heartbeat is enabled, you should see the last LED in the display (lefmost LED of middle segment of the leftmost digit) flashing red a couple of times a second.
 This confirms that data is making its way to all pixels in the display.
 * If there are problems, check the [BHPC troubleshooting guide][Clock Issues] for more details.
 * Ensure that the clock is facing in a direction that allows racers to see it properly, that the stand is secure, that the power cable is not a trip hazard, and that people aren't standing in front of the display.

 ### Someone needs tags!

-* This is usually the point in proceedings where someone will come to you with a sob story about having to remove their timing tags for a pedal car race, leaving them on their other helmet or their fairing being eaten by a grue.
+* This is usually the point in proceedings where someone will come to you with a sob story about having to remove their timing tags for a pedal car race, shipping their helmet to Battle Mountain or their fairing being eaten by a grue.
 Alternately, you may have established that their existing tags are not working properly during the RFID test, or are in danger of peeling off.
 Either way, they need new timing tags.

 * First, **check that you haven't already got a set of new tags** for them in the tag bag - riders will not always remember if they asked for new tags at sign on.

-If you have to write new tags:
+If you do have to write new tags:

+#### Using HPVMgr

+**HPVMgr** is the new dedicated BHPC sign-on application.
+As well as managing the rider database and sign-on sheets, it can control the Impinj reader directly in order to write RFID tags.
+This has the advantage of a less fiddly user interface, and not having to deal with hexadecimal numbers manually.
+It also keeps a record of when tags were last written for each rider, useful when working with unique tag numbers.
+For more information about HPVMgr, see its own help documentation.

 1. Dig out the blank tags, and cut a pair of them off the roll.
 Mark the **front** of the tags with **the rider's bib number** in permanent marker pen.
+1. **Close CrossMgrImpinj**, if it is running, to free up the tag reader.
+1. Open the **HPVMgr** application.
+It should load the rider database automatically.
+1. Switch to the **WriteTags** screen and ensure the RFID reader is configured correctly.
+(The settings should be saved after a successful connection to the reader.)
+1. Click the "**Connect**" button to connect to the reader.
+If this is not successful, you probably have an incorrect address or a network problem.
+1. Select the **antenna** that you want to write tags with.
+The Desktop antenna is usually **Antenna 3**, while the patch antenna built into the RFID reader flightcase is **Antenna 4**.
+1. Ensure that "**Write to ALL tags within range**" is disabled, unless you know what you are doing!
+1. With the connection to the reader established, switch to the **RiderDetail** screen and select the rider whose tags you need to write.
+(If you do not know their **Bib** number, you may find it easier to select the rider from the list on the **Riders** screen first.)
+1. Examine the rider's list of tag numbers, and decide which you are going to write.
+The last-written dates may be hepful to avoid clashes with an existing tag on a spare helmet or similar.
+(Unique numbers for each tag improve QuadReg performance and mean that stray tags can be excluded from a race retrospectively.)
+1. Click the "**Write**" button.
+You will be taken back to the **WriteTags** screen, and the "**EPC to write**" field will be populated with the rider's tag number.
+1. Ensure the tag you wish to write to is in place near the selected antenna, click "**Read Tags**" to refresh the inventory list.
+1. Select the relevant tag by clicking on it in the list.
+It will be added to the "**Destination tag**" field.
+1. Click "**Write**" to write the new EPC to the tag.
+If the write is successful, it will be highlighted green in the list.
+If not, try moving the tag with respect to the antenna and trying again.
+1. Give the tags to the rider.
+1. Save changes before exiting the HPVMgr application, so the tag write dates are stored in the database.
+1. **Restart CrossMgrImpinj** and ensure it connects to the tag reader.

+#### Using MultiReader

+The older method uses the **Impinj MultiReader** application to write the tags, which means you need to be able to enter the hexadecimal EPC number for the tag manually.
+HPVMgr might be used to copy the correct EPC to the Windows clipboard in order that it may be pasted into MultiReader.

+1. Dig out the blank tags, and cut a pair of them off the roll.
+Mark the **front** of the tags with **the rider's bib number** in permanent marker pen.
 1. Establish what the rider's **tag numbers** should be in hexadecimal (refer to the sign-on sheet if necessary), and write this on the **back** of the tags' backing sheet.  *Do not trust yourself to hold this in short-term memory; someone will distract you and this is how mistakes get made*.
-1. Stop the RFID test, if running, and **close CrossMgr**.
-1. **Close CrossMgrImpinj** to free up the tag reader.
+1. **Close CrossMgrImpinj**, if it is running, to free up the tag reader.
 1. If the desktop aerial is not connected to port 3, follow the instructions above to connect it.
 1. Start the Impinj **MultiReader** application, and *connect to the configured reader*.
 1. Place the tags on top of the desktop aerial (weighing them down with something non-conductive so they don't blow away).